nicolasegger/sie-eng270-project/README.md

 ## Data sources
 We actually created our data ourself so we don't have data sources.
 ## Code
-The code is mainly inspired by our ideas, our previous courses (ICC : pixelizing an image), from the website sieprog.ch for dealing with C, and the teachers webpage : https://stakahama.gitlab.io/sie-eng270/intro_Python_shellscripting.html for automation.
+The code is mainly inspired by our ideas, the project on heat island of Gramener: https://github.com/gramener/urban-heat-islands, our previous courses (ICC : pixelizing an image), from the website sieprog.ch for dealing with C, and the teachers webpage : https://stakahama.gitlab.io/sie-eng270/intro_Python_shellscripting.html for automation.
 We have to mention also that artificial intelligence helped us to debug and gave us suggestions.